lemotdesign/one-click-hugo-cms/site/content/about/_index.md

 ---
-title: Conquer Termites the Best Pest Control Company on the Gold Coast
+title: Conquer Termites Striving to be the Best on the Gold Coast
 image: img/conquer-team-looking-normal.jpg
 values:
   - heading: Shade-grown coffee